microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/New-MgApplication.md

 This configuration of access to the required resources drives the consent experience.
 No more than 50 resource services (APIs) can be configured.
 Beginning mid-October 2021, the total number of required permissions must not exceed 400.
+For more information, see Limits on requested permissions per app.
 Not nullable.
 Supports $filter (eq, not, ge, le).
 To construct, please use Get-Help -Online and see NOTES section for REQUIREDRESOURCEACCESS properties and create a hash table.